stonefl/stonefl.github.io/_drafts/2023-09-06-git-and-github-for-collaboration-a-step-by-step-tutorial.md

 ---
 layout: post
 published: false
-title: Git and GitHub for Collaboration: A Step-by-Step Tutorial
-date: '2022-10-25'
-categories:
-  - Tutorial
-tags:
-  - Git
-  - Azure DevOps
-thumbnail: /img/post/git-with-azure-devops.jpg
+title: Untitled
 ---
-This post is a quick start manual for beginners to use Git with Auzre DevOps to source code control.
-Although this manual aims for the operations with Repos of Azure DevOps, the instructions apply to general Git practices.
-This post assumes that you have already set up a Azure DevOps account where you can restore your source code and manage the development.
+This post is a quick start manual for beginners to use Git with GitHub to source code control.
+Although this manual aims for the operations with Repositories of GitHub, the instructions apply to general Git practices.
+This post assumes that you have already set up a GitHub account where you can store your source code and manage the development.
 <!--more-->

 # Table of Content